One of the things that would be great to teach your girls, is country flags of the world.

 Some countries have different types of flags.
 You will see:

-- National Flags which are flown at all international events and represent the country as a whole.
+• National Flags which are flown at all international events and represent the country as a whole.

-- State Flags which you see in some countries including USA where each state also has a flag often flown beside the national flag.
+• State Flags which you see in some countries including USA where each state also has a flag often flown beside the national flag.

-- Civil Flags which are used at non-government organizations
+• Civil Flags which are used at non-government organizations.

-- Sub national flags which will be seen by some regions and overseas territories.
+• Sub national flags which will be seen by some regions and overseas territories.

 Beyond countries there are also Presidential and Royal flags in those countries where there is royal families or presidents, there are flags for the United Nations and even sporting flags.
 It is crazy how many flags are out there when you really think about it.

-Flags of the World Activity Booklet
+Flags Around the World Activity Booklet

 Do you want to learn more about National flags and have fun doing it?
 Use the Flags of the World Activity Booklet to come up with a variety of different games and activities using flash cards that have all the 195 flags of the world and a fact card to go with it with facts like the design of flag, what it means, and when it was adopted by the country.
 The booklet includes a number of game ideas to get you started.
 With this printable you can use any of the ideas I provide or come up with your own games or activities.